danchoi/jsontsv/README.md

 Interstellar	2014	Matthew McConaughey,Anne Hathaway	8.9
 ```

-## Setup
+## Installation

-From the project directory,
+Assuming you have a recent version of the Haskell platform on your system,

-    cabal install
+    cabal install jsontsv

 Make sure the installed executable is on your PATH.